 2) The LTV is even higher after the handover since it provides an opportunity of an 80% ratio.

-Note: instead of applying for a mortgage, consider using the option of a payment plan.
+Note: Instead of applying for a mortgage, consider using the option of a payment plan.
 Developers provide some very attractive offers, and you can also resell the property after you pay only 30-40% of its value.

 What Are The Most Important Aspects to Consider When Applying for A Mortgage?